 The best place to find a technical co-founder is within your existing network.

-Meet each of them for a coffee to discuss the project.
+Meet with each of them to discuss the project.

-If they say no or the fit isn’t right, ask them if they can introduce you to two or three people who they would want as a co-founder and repeat the process.
+If they say no or the fit isn’t right, ask them if they can introduce you to two or three people who they could recommend as a co-founder and repeat the process.

 This way, you can reach people outside of your immediate network.

-If you can’t find a tech co-founder in your network don’t worry, as there are several other places to look.
+If you can’t find a tech co-founder in your network, don’t worry, as there are several other places to look for one.

 1. Startup School’s Co-Founder Matching

-Startup School is a programme from Y Combinator that teaches entrepreneurs how to start a company.
+Startup School is a programme managed by Y Combinator that teaches entrepreneurs how to start a company.

 They have a dedicated co-founder matching platform that matches you with potential co-founders based on your interests, skills, and location.

-With over 9,000 co-founder matches made, this is a great platform for finding a tech co-founder.
+With over 9,000 co-founder matches made thus far, this is a great platform for finding a tech co-founder.